 A recent study into the effect of plastic pollution on humans, led by Kieran Cox, found that people could be consuming as much as 39,000 to 52,000 plastic microparticles each year.

-Drawing the findings from existing research into evidence of plastic micro-particles in a number of food and drink products including honey, beer, sugar and salt the study looked at how often these were consumed.
+The study drew the findings from existing research and found evidence of plastic micro-particles in a number of food and drink products.
+These products included honey, beer, sugar and salt.
+The study then looked at how often these were consumed.

-However, a particularly startling finding from the study carried out by the University of Victoria and the Hakai Institute research centre was how much the expected level of microplastic consumption increased when drinking bottled water.
+However, a startling finding from the study carried out by the University of Victoria and the Hakai Institute research centre, was how much the expected level of microplastic consumption increased when drinking bottled water.

 Plastic micro-particles in bottled water

 People who only drank tap water were found to be exposed to 4,000 plastic microparticles compared to 90,000 in people who only drank bottled water.